Volunteering: The Most Effective Workplace Wellness Strategy

 Main Takeaways

-• Successful programs go beyond generic opportunities—employees want purpose, flexibility, and impact.
+Successful volunteering programs go beyond generic opportunities—employees want purpose, meaning and impact.

-• Best practices include offering curated opportunities, fostering a culture of purpose, combining giving with volunteering, recognizing participation, and simplifying sign-up through digital tools.
+Best practices include offering flexible curated opportunities, fostering a culture of purpose, combining giving with volunteering, recognizing participation, and simplifying sign-up through digital tools.

 5 Best Practices for Encouraging Volunteering in Your Workplace

-When you hear the word “volunteering,” what comes to mind?
+When you think of the word “volunteering,” what comes to mind?

-But here’s the challenge: How do you build volunteering programs employees are excited to join?
+Of course, offering these opportunities is just the first step.
+The real challenge is: How do you build a program employees are excited to join?

 Five Best Practices for Building a Meaningful Volunteer Program